maximromanov/Kitabat_wRoutine/README.md

 ## Features

-- a nice, simple, yet sufficiently robust interface (<https://atom.io/>)
+- a nice and simple, yet sufficiently robust interface (<https://atom.io/>)
 - atomized drafting; easy inclusion/exclusion of sections into/from the master draft;
-- explicit markup through *markdown*, a simple text encoding scheme;
+- explicit logical markup with *markdown*, a simple text encoding scheme;
 - images and illustrations with captions;
 - cross-references to sections, images, tables within the text;
 - footnotes;